ohmtech/bohm-eurorack-manual/factory/index.md

 Make sure that all your expanders appear in that list.
 Then:

-- To only calibrate the expanders, click the {guilabel}`FUNCTION` button
+- To only test the expanders, click the {guilabel}`FUNCTION` button
-- To calibrate all modules or if test mode is required, press the {guilabel}`FUNCTION` button for at least 1 second
+- To test all the modules, press the {guilabel}`FUNCTION` button for at least 1 second

-## Calibrating Expanders
+## Testing Expanders

 If the Groove expander is present: